Call Me Back

 If you own properties outside of the UK, you may be subject to UK Capital Gains Tax (CGT) when the property is sold.
 It’s important to note that HM Revenue & Customs (HMRC) has the authority to tax your assets in foreign countries, including shares, property, and savings accounts.
 It’s advisable to seek professional advice on your tax obligations.

 If you are a UK resident and own a second home abroad, it’s important to be aware of the tax implications.
 Renting out your property to tourists or long-term tenants abroad may subject you to capital gains tax upon disposal of the property.
 It’s crucial to understand the tax laws in both the UK and the country where your second home is located to ensure compliance and avoid any potential tax shocks.
-Seeking professional advice is recommended for navigating this complex area of taxation.
+Seeking professional advice is recommended for navigating this complex area of taxation and to avoid capital gains tax by minimizing your tax liabilities.

 When selling or disposing of property overseas, it’s important to be aware of and meet foreign tax obligations.